astronomer/airflow-guides/guides/kubepod-operator.md

         # the Docker image to launch
         image='<image location>',

-        ## arguments pertaining to where the pod is launched
+        ## arguments pertaining to where the Pod is launched
-        # launch the pod on the same cluster as Airflow is running on
+        # launch the Pod on the same cluster as Airflow is running on
         in_cluster=True,
-        # launch the pod in the same namespace as Airflow is running in
+        # launch the Pod in the same namespace as Airflow is running in
         namespace=namespace,

-        ## pod configuration
+        ## Pod configuration
-        # name the pod
+        # name the Pod
         name='my_pod',
-        # give the pod name a random suffix, ensure uniqueness in the namespace
+        # give the Pod name a random suffix, ensure uniqueness in the namespace
         random_name_suffix=True,
-        # attach labels to the pod, can be used for grouping
+        # attach labels to the Pod, can be used for grouping
         labels={'app':'backend', 'env':'dev'},
-        # reattach to worker instead of creating a new pod on worker failure
+        # reattach to worker instead of creating a new Pod on worker failure
         reattach_on_restart=True,
-        # delete pod after the task is finished
+        # delete Pod after the task is finished
         is_delete_operator_pod=True,
         # get log stdout of the container as task logs
         get_logs=True,
-        # log events in case of pod failure
+        # log events in case of Pod failure
         log_events_on_failure=True,
         # pass your name as an environment var
         env_vars={"NAME_TO_GREET": f"{name}"}